simonwmatthews/pyMelt/README.md

 * ```pandas```

 ## Lithology objects
-pyMelt offers a number of different lithologies that can be thermodynamically modelled either separately or in combination. pyMelt includes the new parameterisations for KLB-1, KG1, and silica-saturated pyroxenite of Matthews et al. (2020).
+pyMelt offers a number of different lithologies that can be thermodynamically modelled either separately or in combination. pyMelt includes the new parameterisations for KLB-1, KG1, and silica-saturated pyroxenite of Matthews et al. (in review).
 The lithologies included in the module are:

-* ```LithologyKLB1```: KLB-1 lherzolite (Matthews et al., 2020)
+* ```LithologyKLB1```: KLB-1 lherzolite (Matthews et al., in review)
-* ```LithologyKG1```: KG1 silica-undersaturated pyroxenite (Matthews et al., 2020)
+* ```LithologyKG1```: KG1 silica-undersaturated pyroxenite (Matthews et al., in review)
-* ```LithologyPx```: silica-saturated pyroxenite (Matthews et al., 2020)
+* ```LithologyPx```: silica-saturated pyroxenite (Matthews et al., in review)
 * ```LithologyShorttle```: KG1 silica-undersaturated pyroxenite (Shorttle et al. 2014)
 * ```LithologyKatz```: lherzolite (Katz et al., 2003)
 * ```LithologySimple```: G2 pyroxenite (Pertermann & Hirschmann, 2002)